-Wakey wakey, eggs and bakey means “wake up sleepy head, come for breakfast.”
-Usually meant for teenagers who have not yet woken up to the smell of bacon… how can you miss that!
-It is also said, when events have happened in the house, or a conversation has been going on and then suddenly someone wakes up and asks, “What’s going on?”
-You wonder where they have been all this time that they could have missed what was going on.
+Wakey wakey, eggs and bakey!
+It usually means “wake up sleepy head, come for breakfast,” addressed at teenagers who have not yet woken up to the smell of bacon… how can you miss that!
+The saying is also used in my house when a conversation has been going on and then suddenly someone wakes up and asks, “What’s going on?”
+You wonder where they have been all this time, that they could have missed what was going on.

 But for many of us, we need to hear it because what is going on around us, is catching us by surprise and life has caught us napping.

 In Luke 12:54-56 Jesus has strong words for the crowd for not being able to interpret the times they are living in, he calls them hypocrites.